migalons/angular-wdio-builder/README.md

         }
       }
     }
-  ......
+  ...
 }
 ```

 ## Example

-You can find an example of a project with aungular application with e2e test implemented using this builder for include wdio test into angular workspace here:
+You can find an example of a project with angular application with e2e test implemented using this builder for include wdio test into angular workspace here:

 https://github.com/migalons/angular-wdio-builder-demo